simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 One such technology is **beamforming**, which allows the router to focus the WiFi signal directly towards the connected devices.
 By steering the signal in a specific direction, beamforming improves signal strength and reduces interference, resulting in faster and more reliable connections.

 Another emerging technology is **mesh networking**, which involves the use of multiple interconnected devices to create a unified WiFi network.
-Mesh networks eliminate dead zones and provide seamless coverage throughout a large area.
+Mesh networks eliminate dead zones and provide smooth coverage throughout a large area.
 They achieve this by intelligently routing data through the most optimal path, ensuring a strong and stable WiFi signal in every corner of the network.

-Additionally, **WiFi 6** (also known as 802.11ax) is a new WiFi standard that offers significant improvements in signal strength and capacity.
+Also, **WiFi 6** (also known as 802.11ax) is a new WiFi standard that offers significant improvements in signal strength and capacity.
 With features like orthogonal frequency-division multiple access (OFDMA) and multi-user multiple input multiple output (MU-MIMO), WiFi 6 can handle more devices simultaneously and deliver faster speeds even in crowded environments.

-These emerging WiFi signal boosting technologies are revolutionizing the way we experience wireless connectivity, providing stronger and more reliable WiFi signals for a wide range of applications.
+These emerging WiFi signal boosting technologies are revolutionizing the way we experience wireless connectivity, providing stronger and more reliable WiFi signals for many applications.

 ### The role of AI in optimizing WiFi signal